 The spa and grooming spaces at The Ned bring together a range of men’s and women’s services in a relaxed and unpretentious atmosphere.
 The spa includes a 20 metre indoor pool, hammam and steam and sauna rooms.

-In the spa you’ll find Cheeky; a fast, no-nonsense service for nails, Cowshed; a one-stop shop for head-to-toe maintenance, and Ned’s Palour; their hairdressing salon.
+In the spa you’ll find Cowshed; a one-stop shop for head-to-toe maintenance, and Ned’s Parlour; their hairdressing salon.